ibm-cloud-docs/code-risk-analyzer-cli-plugin/cra-cli.md

-3000430 - Ensure Application Load Balancer for VPC has health check configured when created 3000431 - Ensure Application Load Balancer for VPC has a health check protocol that is either HTTP or HTTPS 3000432 - Ensure Application Load Balancer for VPC pool uses the HTTPS protocol for HTTPS listeners 3000433 - Ensure Application Load Balancer for VPC is configured to convert HTTP client requests to HTTPS 3000434 - Ensure Application Load Balancer for VPC uses HTTPS (SSL & TLS) instead of HTTP 3000437 - Check whether Block Storage for VPC is enabled with customer-managed encryption and Keep Your Own Key (KYOK) 3000444 - Ensure Security Groups for VPC contains no outbound rules in security groups that specify source IP 8.8.8.8/32 to DNS port 53
+3000430 - Ensure Application Load Balancer for VPC has health check configured when created 3000431 - Ensure Application Load Balancer for VPC has a health check protocol that is either HTTP or HTTPS 3000432 - Ensure Application Load Balancer for VPC pool uses the HTTPS protocol for HTTPS listeners 3000433 - Ensure Application Load Balancer for VPC is configured to convert HTTP client requests to HTTPS 3000434 - Ensure Application Load Balancer for VPC uses HTTPS (SSL & TLS) instead of HTTP 3000436 - Check whether Block Storage for VPC is enabled with customer-managed encryption and Bring Your Own Key (BYOK) 3000437 - Check whether Block Storage for VPC is enabled with customer-managed encryption and Keep Your Own Key (KYOK) 3000439 - Check whether data disks are encrypted with customer-managed keys 3000440 - Check whether unattached disks are encrypted with customer-managed keys 3000444 - Ensure Security Groups for VPC contains no outbound rules in security groups that specify source IP 8.8.8.8/32 to DNS port 53
-3000445 - Ensure Security Groups for VPC doesn't allow SSH for the default security group 3000446 - Ensure Security Groups for VPC doesn't allow PING for the default security group 3000447 - Ensure Virtual Private Cloud (VPC) classic access is disabled 3000449 - Ensure Virtual Private Cloud (VPC) has no public gateways attached
+3000446 - Ensure Security Groups for VPC doesn't allow PING for the default security group 3000447 - Ensure Virtual Private Cloud (VPC) classic access is disabled 3000449 - Ensure Virtual Private Cloud (VPC) has no public gateways attached